 Iris Zaki enters the heart of Tekoa, an Israeli settlement in the West Bank, and sits down to talk to the locals.
 Though fearful at first of the left-wing invader, settlers from various backgrounds gradually open up to her.

 Their honest, surprising, and sometimes funny conversations offer a fresh take on Israeli reality from both sides of the Green Line.

-NIF Film Club discussed this film with NIF’s VP of Public Engagement Libby Lenkinski and director Iris Zaki.
+NIF Film Club discussed this film with NIF’s VP of Public Engagement Libby Lenkinski and director Dr. Iris Zaki.

 Watch the film at your own convenience: Rent it on Vimeo.